 5. Lower Back Muscles (Erector Spinae): Strengthening the lower back muscles can help support the spine and maintain proper posture, indirectly contributing to pelvic health.

-6. Diaphragm: The diaphragm, the primary muscle used in breathing, is connected to the pelvic floor through the core muscles.
+6. Diaphragm: The primary breathing muscle is connected to the pelvic floor through the core muscles.
 Learning to engage and coordinate the diaphragm with the pelvic floor can assist in overall core stability and urinary control.

-7. Hip Adductors and Abductors: The muscles responsible for moving the thighs toward or away from the midline of the body can impact pelvic stability and balance.
+7. Hip Adductors and Abductors: The muscles responsible for moving the thighs toward or away from the body’s midline can impact pelvic stability and balance.

 It’s important to note that while these muscle groups can indirectly influence urinary continence, the primary focus for addressing urinary incontinence remains the pelvic floor muscles.
 Strengthening the pelvic floor muscles through exercises like Kegel exercises is usually the first-line approach for treating stress incontinence and some forms of urge incontinence.